HOW TO USE GOOGLE ANALYTICS GUIDE

-- Mobile traffic tend to convert 1/3 as much as desktop traffic.
-If most of your converting traffic comes from mobile visits but conversion rate is lower than average site conversion, you might want to push traffic sources at the times when traffic is mostly driven from desktops.
+- Mobile traffic tends to convert 1/3 as much as desktop traffic.
+If most of your converting traffic comes from mobile visits but the conversion rate is lower than average site conversion, you might want to push traffic sources at the times when traffic is mostly driven from desktops.

 - Link your Webmaster tools with your Google Analytics so you know what keywords are driving traffic to your website.
 You still will NOT be able to know what keywords are driving conversions.
 Only businesses who spend on Google Adwords currently have access to keyword data that converts.